The OSHA Bloodborne Pathogens Training Standard: What Your Employees Need to Know

 Despite their best efforts, employees in the medical profession may expect to come in contact with bloodborne pathogens at some point.
 For that reason, medical clinics and dental offices should take certain precautions, such as:

-- Offices should have protective gear, including safe needle disposal systems, protective gloves, eye protection, and cover-ups when appropriate.
+- Offices should have protective gear, including safe needle disposal systems, gloves, eye protection, and cover-ups when appropriate.

 - Training is the best defense, and EMC can bring the training onsite to make it convenient and practical.